 1. Pray with thanksgiving.
 Paul began his letters with giving thanks.
-Even when writing the problem-filled church of Corinth, he started with thanking God for them.
+Even when writing to the problem-filled church of Corinth, he started with thanking God for them.

 Thanksgiving has a way of altering our perspective.
 Make sure you are spending time thanking the Lord for your children, and yes, that even includes the problems you are facing.
 Ask the Lord to fill you with thanksgiving!

 2. Pray for yourself, “Lord, show me my sin.”
-Often we can clearly see our children’s sin.
-But often we cannot see our own.
+Often we can clearly see our children’s sin, but we cannot see our own.
 Children are sanctification machines meant to help us grow in holiness.

 What your children need is your holiness.
 We can pray this humbling prayer because we are accepted in Christ and want to grow.
 The Lord will answer this prayer every time!

 3. Pray for wisdom in the decisions both of you will face.
 As parents we face a myriad of decisions.
 Often we are making the large decisions on the fly.
 How much better to take a little time and actually pray about those bigger items.

-As you help lead your family in discipleship, children will be blessed by our example and by our leadership as we say, “We need to stop and ask the Lord for wisdom about this decision.
+As we help lead our family in discipleship, children will be blessed by our example and by our leadership as we say, “We need to stop and ask the Lord for wisdom about this decision.
 I will get back to you in a few days.”
 Of course, we can encourage our teen children to practice this as well.

 4. Pray for secret things to be brought to light.
 This is a scary prayer.
 But it is much better for things to come out while our children are still in our home than later.

 In a non-manipulative way, tell your children you are praying this way.
 But be ready.
 Because the Lord will answer this prayer, and now we have some shepherding to do.

 5. Pray Jesus’ high priestly prayer.
 On his final night, Jesus interceded for his disciples (John 17).
 Specifically, he prayed that they would be protected from the evil one, sanctified by the truth of the word, and that they would be unified (John 17).